FutureV0lt/PL-Providers-Cloudstream/README.md

 ## Attribution

-This template as well as the gradle plugin and the whole plugin system is **heavily** based on [Aliucord](https://github.com/Aliucord).
+The gradle plugin and the whole plugin system is **heavily** based on [Aliucord](https://github.com/Aliucord).
 *Go use it, it's a great mobile discord client mod!*

+## Credits

+Cloudstream Devs for the actual app
+Me for compiling the plugin